The Canaanite Woman

-Christ’s purpose in the story of the Canaanite women was to teach the disciples a lesson in reaching for non-Jews, and this He did by acting out the contrast between the usual Jewish attitude and His own (v.
-21).
+Christ’s purpose in the story of the Canaanite women was to teach the disciples a lesson in reaching for non-Jews, and this He did by acting out the contrast between the usual Jewish attitude and His own (Matthew 15:21).
 The typical Jewish teacher of the law would have done exactly what the disciples suggested that is to, send the pleading woman away without granting her request.
 In contrast, Jesus showed his willingness to help the Gentiles that sought Him.
-Jesus did not adopt the exclusiveness that the Jews felt toward Gentiles (Matt.
-15:22, 26).
+Jesus did not adopt the exclusiveness that the Jews felt toward Gentiles.
 And He showed how they were eligible for the privileges of the kingdom of heaven (Luke 4:26, 27).

-Instead of being discouraged by His statement, the woman replied “Yes, Lord, yet even the little dogs eat the crumbs which fall from their masters’ table” (v.
-27).
-Jesus had confidence that her faith would not fail (1 Cor.
-10:13).
+Instead of being discouraged by His statement, the woman replied “Yes, Lord, yet even the little dogs eat the crumbs which fall from their masters’ table” (Matthew 15: 27).
+Jesus had confidence that her faith would not fail (1 Corinthians 10:13).
 Pride and social prejudice didn’t stop her.
 Her faith and perseverance were truly commendable.

 In His service,